As Steven James says, “If readers don’t care about your protagonist, they won’t care about your story.”

 To that end, she offers “seven questions to ask yourself before and as you write your fairly-off-putting-to-totally-repulsive character”:

 1. “What audience are you writing for?”
-Some audiences demand sympathetic character and others demand unsympathetic characters.
+Some audiences demand sympathetic characters and others demand unsympathetic characters.

 2. “Is your unsympathetic person the only POV character?
 It’s easier to pull of an unpleasant protagonist if somebody more sympathetic is the POV character.”
 “Can you tell your nasty character’s story just as effectively from another POV, with a shared POV or using a fairly distant third person?”